600-cell: Unit radius Cartesian coordinates

-(±, ±, ±, 0)

 Note that the first 8 are the vertices of a 16-cell, the second 16 are the vertices of a tesseract, and those 24 vertices together are the vertices of a 24-cell.

 The remaining 96 vertices are the vertices of a snub 24-cell, which can be found by partitioning each of the 96 edges of another 24-cell (dual to the first) in the golden ratio in a consistent manner.

 When interpreted as quaternions, these are the unit icosians.

 In the 24-cell, there are squares, hexagons and triangles that lie on great circles (in central planes through four or six vertices).

-In the 600-cell there are twenty-five overlapping inscribed 24-cells, with each square unique to one 24-cell, each hexagon or triangle shared by two 24-cells, and each vertex shared among five 24-cells.
+In the 600-cell there are twenty-five overlapping inscribed 24-cells, with each vertex and square shared by five 24-cells, and each hexagon or triangle shared by two 24-cells.

 In each 24-cell there are three disjoint 16-cells, so in the 600-cell there are 75 overlapping inscribed 16-cells.

 Each 16-cell constitutes a distinct orthonormal basis for the choice of a coordinate reference frame.

 The 60 axes and 75 16-cells of the 600-cell constitute a geometric configuration, which in the language of configurations is written as 605754 to indicate that each axis belongs to 5 16-cells, and each 16-cell contains 4 axes.

-Each axis is orthogonal to exactly 15 others, and these are just its companions in the 5 bases in which it occurs.
+Each axis is orthogonal to exactly 15 others, and these are just its companions in the 5 16-cells in which it occurs.